adi868/Smothii/README.md

 #### public - a static route defined in server.js
 * styles - directory with client-available css files
 * js - directory with client-available js files
-* images - directory of images used by the applicaiton
+* images - directory of images used by the application
 #### routes
 * apiRoutes.js - route handling for data requests (return JSON)
 * htmlRoutes.js - routes for handling page requests (return HTML)